DIY4E1/MathDIY/templates/README.md

 <li>Structural Sketches on World Maps</li>
 <li>Consumer Price Index – List of Items with Units (without Weighting)</li>
 <li>CO2 Parts per Million (ppm) – Year 1850 to 2049 (Observation and Forecast)</li>
+<li>The Origin of Species in the Internet Age and Beyond – Numerical and Graphical References</li>